-JOHN: I don’t think you can, because you love Christ…and I can tell by the way you’re talking that you want to tell everybody about Christ and you can’t get pass the fact that this person that you know and love died without Christ, and you shouldn’t be able to get past it.
-It ought to wake you up in the middle of the night.
-It ought to disturb your soul.
+JOHN: I don’t think you can, because you love Christ.
+And I can tell by the way you’re talking that you want to tell everybody about Christ; and you can’t get past the fact that this person that you know and love died without Christ.
+And you shouldn’t be able to get past it; it ought to wake you up in the middle of the night; it ought to disturb your soul.

 JOHN: Hi, Isaac.

-ISAAC: My question is about a month ago I’ve had some Mormons come to my door and have been actually inviting them back and talking to them about the gospel and giving them the Word. the only problem is, is how do you evangelize them when they do not believe that the Bible is true and they have extra-revelation that they do believe is true?
+QUESTIONER: My question is about a month ago I’ve had some Mormons come to my door and have been actually inviting them back and talking to them about the gospel and giving them the Word.
+The only problem is, is how do you evangelize them when they do not believe that the Bible is true and they have extra revelation that they do believe is true?

 JOHN: Hi, Charles.

-CHARLES: This is something I’ve struggled with my whole Christian walk and find it most difficult, especially when you’re witnessing.
-Basically, how do you reconcile the duality of God’s sovereignty and man’s responsibility…like, for example, if someone asks you, “Well if God literally brings about everything, how can He blame me for sinning?”
+QUESTIONER: This is something I’ve struggled with my whole Christian walk and find it most difficult, especially when witnessing.
+Basically, how do you reconcile the duality of God’s sovereignty and man’s responsibility, like, for example, if someone asks you, “Well if God literally brings about everything, how can He blame me for sinning?”

-JOHN: Well, I don’t know the answer to that and I’ve never met anybody that knows the answer to that.
+JOHN: Well, I don’t know the answer to that, and I’ve never met anybody that knows the answer to that.
 So, you know, sooner or later we always come to this question, and that’s normal.
-I think every…every Christian has come to that question.
+I think every Christian has come to that question.
 There is no question that the Bible teaches that God is absolutely sovereign.
-There is no question that God chooses who will be saved and you chose it before the foundation of the world, wrote their names down.
-There’s no question that the sinner is blind and dead and unable and unwilling to believe and repent and can only do what God asked him to do if God gives him life and changes his heart.
+There is no question that God chooses who will be saved, and He chose it before the foundation of the world, wrote their names down.
+There’s no question that the sinner is blind and dead, and unable and unwilling to believe and repent, and can only do what God asked him to do if God gives him life and changes his heart.
 That’s what the Bible teaches.

 JOHN: Motivated by the Holy Spirit?
-Inspired by the Holy Spirit.
+Is inspired by the Holy Spirit.
 Is every word in the book of Romans out of the vocabulary of Paul?

 JOHN: Is every word in the book of Romans inspired by the Holy Spirit?